 - 50 Cool Photography Websites

 Most people appreciate that storytelling through comics appeals to many learners.
 It’s also a more complex style than meets the eye.
 Here are some sites to check out the visual language and storytelling features of comics.
+Also see this interview for some insight into creating comics: Using a Comic Book Style for Learning.

 15. Interactive Graphics